The Witcher 3: Wild Hunt VR

 Game Quality: S The Witcher 3: Wild Hunt is a masterpiece of the role-playing genre.
 Its narrative depth, world design, and character work represent the medium at its best.
 This rating reflects the underlying game, which remains exceptional regardless of VR implementation.

-VR Implementation Quality: D The R.E.A.L. injection driver provides stereoscopic 3D and head tracking, and it does so competently.
+VR Implementation Quality: D VorpX provides stereoscopic 3D and head tracking for The Witcher 3, and it does so reliably.
 But it is fundamentally a wrapper, not a transformation.
 The lack of motion controls, VR-native UI, and design accommodation for headset play makes this a limited VR experience by any absolute standard.

 Overall Tier: C The Witcher 3 VR is a curiosity for enthusiasts, not a destination.
 If you are determined to experience Geralt’s journey with depth perception and head tracking, the technical foundation exists.
 But the compromises are substantial, the setup burden real, and the absence of VR-native design choices felt throughout.
 It is a testament to the original game’s quality that it remains engaging despite the limited implementation—but this is not how most players should experience The Witcher 3 for the first time, nor is it the definitive way to return.